ImperialCollegeLondon/pyrealm/docs/source/users/pmodel/pmodel_details/arrhenius.md

 observed temperature (leaf or air temperature).

-The plot below shows some examples of Arrhenius factor curves using these different
+The plot below shows some examples of Arrhenius factor curves using these different approaches.
-approaches:

-The plot below shows the calculated factor using both of these forms.
 Two separate growth temperatures are used with the `kattge_knorr` method.
 At present, the implementation of the standard P Model in `rpmodel` uses the form of the `kattge_knorr` method but sets $t_g=T$, rather than having a fixed growth temperature.
 This leads to the curve labelled `rpmodel` in the plot, which does not have a peak.

 ```{code-cell} ipython3
 :tags: [hide-input]